The Aviator (short story)

 Saint-Exupéry was killed during the Second World War while flying with the Free French Air Force.
 The work's editor, Jean Prévost, was killed only one day after Saint-Exupéry, while serving in the French Resistance.

 The Aviator appears as the first chapter in the Saint-Exupéry anthology, Un Sens à la Vie (A Sense of Life).
 The original French compilation was published posthumously in 1956 by Editions Gallimard, and translated into English by Adrienne Foulke.
 The story recounts various episodes in the life of the fictional French flyer, Jacques Bernis, from his early experiences as an aviator to his work as a flying instructor, to his last flight when the wing of his monoplane shatters during an aerobatic maneuver.
 The work is an example of Saint-Exupéry's formative writing style which would evolve into the more evocative, winning form he would later become famous for.

-In his short work the author uses picturesque metaphors, for example comparing the propeller wash flowing backwards like a river in his description of the movements of the grass behind an airplane: "Battue par le vent de l'hélice, l'herbe jusqu'à vingt mètres en arrière semble couler", as well as his descriptions of the physical sensation of the air becoming solid: "Il regarde le capot noir appuyé sur le ciel".
+In his short work the author uses picturesque metaphors, for example comparing the propeller wash flowing backwards like a river in his description of the movements of the grass behind an airplane: "Battue par le vent de l'hélice, l'herbe jusqu'à vingt mètres en arrière semble couler".
+(Beaten up by the wind from the propeller, the grass up to twenty meters behind seems to flow), as well as his descriptions of the physical sensation of the air becoming solid: "Il regarde le capot noir appuyé sur le ciel" (He looks at the black hood, leaning against the sky).

 In a short foreword to the story, Jean Prévost wrote: "I met [Saint-Exupéry] at the home of friends and greatly admired his vigor and finesse in describing his impressions as a pilot....
 He has a gift for directness and truth that seems to me amazing in a beginning writer".